Strongbow the Mohawk / Blackbow the Cheyenne

 as Blackbow Swift (Hulton Press, 1961-63); Eagle (1963-69)

-History: Raised by Grey Cloud, Chief of the Mohawk, young Strongbow was trained to be a warrior in the tribal tradition, in spite of his caucasian origins.
+History: Raised by Grey Cloud, Chief of the Mohawk, young Strongbow was trained to be a warrior in the tribal tradition, in spite of his Caucasian origins.
 After leaving to go to Boston University where he got a doctorate, he returned to his home town under an assumed name to fight injustice.

 Comments: Created by Edward Holmes.